 Fenske, Lois, “Captain Calvin Hale and his house on Tullis Street, a Forgotten Piece of Olympia History” Olympia Historical Society Newsletter Fall 2010.

-Olympia First United Methodist Church, ” History of First United Methodist Church,” Olympia United First Methodist Church, accessed April 7, 2022.
+First United Methodist Church of Olympia, ” History of First United Methodist Church,” Olympia United First Methodist Church, accessed April 7, 2022.

 Foutch, Mark, “Origins of the Olympia Historical Society, part 1,” Olympia Historical Society Newsletter Fall 2012.